Wagon Wheels: Production and size

 There have been many debates amongst fans of the biscuit about its size.
 Wagon Wheels have supposedly shrunk in size over time, but Burton's Foods Ltd has denied this.
 It has been suggested that the supposed shrinkage is due to an adult's childhood memory of eating a Wagon Wheel held in a much smaller hand; this argument is perhaps moot, as it does not explain why the modern Wagon Wheel appears to be fatter than the original.
 Furthermore, in Australia, Arnott's has stated that tray packs of Wagon Wheels were in fact 'Mini Wagon Wheels' and have re-released the original 48g Wagon Wheels.

-As of 2006 the diameter of the Australian version is measured at 88 mm which is 14 mm larger than the UK version, while the UK Wagon Wheel is notably thicker by 4 mm.
+As of 2006 the diameter of the Australian version is 88 mm, which is 14 mm larger than the UK version; the UK version is thicker by 4 mm.

 In popular culture

 Wagon Wheels are thrown into the audience by Berwick Kaler during the annual York Theatre Royal pantomime.

 Wagon Wheels were chosen by Judge Paul Hollywood as the technical challenge for the first episode in series 9 of The Great British Bake Off.

+Australian interviewer Annabel Crabb fabricated a batch of Wagon Wheels as her contribution to an interview with Prime Minister Anthony Albanese at The Lodge in her ABC series Kitchen Cabinet, first aired in July 2026.
+Albanese, who grew up near the Weston's biscuit factory, admitted to an aversion to the product.